notme4/Bloxorz-Clone/README.md

 # Bloxorz-Clone
-A Bloxorz Clone made in Python for CS4361
+A Bloxorz Clone made in Python for UTD class CS4361 (Computer Graphics)